 You can buy your entrance ticket at the park itself.
-My friends and I went for this option because at the that time, ticket prices walk-in and online are very similar.
+My friends and I went for this option because, at that time, ticket prices walk-in and online are very similar.

 Notice: As of 02/19/2020, park entrance tickets are unavailable through Klook.

 I’d say for Filipinos, this is the least chosen option when buying park entrance tickets for any Disney park.
-The price listed at Disney’s website is the same with the walk-in price.
+The price listed on Disney’s website is the same as the walk-in price.

 Directions to Tokyo DisneySea

 We hopped on the next train.
-I checked Google Maps just to confirm if we’re going on the right direction.
-Turns out, we were moving towards the wrong direction!
+I checked Google Maps just to confirm if we’re going in the right direction.
+Turns out, we were moving in the wrong direction!
 We got off the next station and took the train back to the junction station.
 It took us about an hour to figure everything out.